Reparability is an important part of Trippen’s concept.

-For a resole or repair, simply send your Trippen shoes to the following address:
+For a resole or repair, simply send your Trippen shoes/boots by pairs to the following address:

 Trippen direkt GmbH

 Please enclose a short note stating your name, postal address, phone number and e-mail address.
 Please also include information on what you would like to be repaired and let us know the desired payment method.
 Repairs sent back to an address in Germany will be delivered free of charge.

 Shoes/boots sent back to an European country will cost additional 12 - 25 Euros postage, the postage as to overseas shipments is 32 - 40 Euros.
 Payment is possible by PayPal, bank transfer in advance or credit card